 Carbon emissions is a generalised term to describe greenhouse gases being released into the atmosphere, which are often carbon based such as carbon dioxide and methane (CH4).
 These gases have global warming potential, meaning they trap the sun’s heat in the atmosphere, contributing to global warming and climate change.
 Carbon emissions come from activities such as the burning of fossil fuels (carbon dioxide) and the digestion systems of livestock (methane).

-A carbon credit is what is bought and sold when dealing with voluntary carbon offsets.
-For every tonne of CO2 that a verified project manages to absorb, avoid or otherwise reduce, a carbon credit can be issued.
-Carbon credits are certified by international standards and held in registries like the Gold Standard registry.
+A carbon credit is mechanism used to measure and support projects that fight climate change.
+For every tonne of CO2 that a project manages to absorb or otherwise reduce, a carbon credit is issued.
+Carbon credits are certified by international standards and held in registries like the Gold Standard registry (international credits) and can be purchased to reduce the carbon impact of an initiative or activity.

 Voluntary carbon offsetting is a way to compensate for unavoidable carbon emissions.
 To do this, organisations support projects that positively impact the environment and reduce or avoid carbon emissions that would have otherwise contributed to climate change.
 If the positive impact of this support negates the negative impact they have, ie: if the emissions avoided equal the original emissions of an activity, that activity is said to be “offset”.
 In most circumstances, the activity or product can now be classified as carbon neutral as far as you’ve offset.
 Alternatively, a business may be able to offset this themselves and claim carbon neutrality or net zero carbon.